jonfernq/Learning/OperatingSystems/Linux/README.md

 This defines a shell function called _cobol() inside the alias, which takes the first argument passed to cobol and uses it to compile and run a COBOL program.
 The function is then immediately called with the "$1" parameter to execute the alias.

+---
+### REFERENCES

+Shotts, W. (2019).
+The Linux command line: a complete introduction.
+No Starch Press.